lenhuttan97/formula1/README.md

 # formula1

-formula1 is a Python library for dealing with word pluralization.
+formula1 is a java library for dealing with word pluralization.

 ## Installation